scubamuc/scubamuc.github.io/Readme.md

 * snap start nextcloud
 * find snapshot in `/var/lib/snapd/snapshots` and copy/move to wherever

 This works fine as weekly automatic cronjob (as root) and has the added convenience of easy snap transfer to different server when needed.
 Thus always 4 weeks of snap-snapshots on backup media.
+Downtime depends on resources and data.

 [Nextcloud-snap Snap snapshot Script](https://github.com/scubamuc/scubamuc.github.io/blob/scubamuc/wiki-md/NEXTCLOUD.snap--backup_snap-snapshot.md)